Amon Name Meaning: Origin and Significance

 In addition to its use as a personal name, the name Amon is also associated with several places in Hebrew tradition.
 For example, there is a gate in the walls of Jerusalem called the Gate of Amon, which is mentioned in the book of Nehemiah.
 There is also a prophecy in the book of Jeremiah that speaks of the destruction of the Egyptian city of Amon, which is believed to be a reference to Thebes, the city associated with the god Amon.

-See also Alice Name Meaning: Discover the Origins and Symbolism Behind the Name
+See also Anais Name Meaning: Discover the Origins and Significance of the Name

 Overall, the name Amon is a significant part of Hebrew tradition, and it continues to be used today.
 While its associations with negative actions and attitudes in the Bible may give some pause, it remains a popular name for boys and a symbol of the rich cultural heritage of the Hebrew people.